evanhutomo/hello-rust/NOTE.md

 cargo run --bin

-Arc (Atomic Reference Counted Pointer)
-- Arc is a thread-safe reference-counting pointer.
-It allows multiple threads to own the same data, and it keeps track of how many references there are to that data.
-When the last reference is dropped, the data is deallocated.
-- Arc is used when you need to share data between threads and ensure that the data is not deallocated while it is still being used by other threads.
-It is a smart pointer that provides shared ownership of data.

-Mutex (Mutual Exclusion)
-- Mutex is a synchronization primitive that provides mutual exclusion, allowing only one thread to access the data at a time.
-It is used to protect shared data from being accessed by multiple threads simultaneously
-- Mutex is used when you need to ensure that only one thread can access a piece of data at a time.
-It is a synchronization primitive that provides mutual exclusion, allowing only one thread to access the data at a time.

 --------------------------------------------------------
 list of question
 1. Can you give me a list of difference between mysql and graphql?